-Albendazole is a drug used as the main active component is medicines to treat various worm infcetions.
+Albendazole is a drug used as the main active component in medicines to treat various worm infections.
 It is a carbamate ester commonly used in the treatment of parasitic worm infestations.
-It plays a role of a tubulin modulator, a microtubule-destabilising agent and an anthelminthic drug.
+It plays a role of a tubulin modulator, a microtubule-destabilizing agent, and an anthelminthic drug.
 The component is a benzimidazolylcarbamate fungicide, an aryl sulfide and a member of benzimidazoles.

 Class of Drugs – Antihelminthic agent

 This medication is approved for the treatment of infections caused by worms.
 The component Albendazole acts by keeping the worm from absorbing sugar so that the worm loses energy and dies.